Pietrangelo scores twice, St. Louis Blues beat Toronto Maple Leafs 6-4

 Borgman put the Maple Leafs up midway through the first period.
 It was just the fifth first-period goal allowed by St. Louis in 15 games.

+"To me you got to have 20 guys on deck and ready to go and we didn't have that tonight," Maple Leafs coach Mike Babcock said.

 Paajarvi, Bozak and Sobotka scored in a 62-second span early in the third period.
-Paul Statsny's forecheck caused a turnover behind the Toronto net that directly led to Sobotka's tally.
+Paul Stastny's forecheck caused a turnover behind the Toronto net that directly led to Sobotka's tally.

-Pietrangelo scored an unassisted power-play goal at 7:52 to make it 6-2.
+Pietrangelo scored a power-play goal at 7:52 to make it 6-2.
+Tarasenko assisted on the goal, giving him 300 career points.

-NOTES: It was only the fourth time in the Maple Leafs' first 15 games that C Auston Matthews (10 goals, eight assists) failed to earn a point. ...
-Blues RW Chris Thorburn played for the first time in five games. .
-The Blues scratched D Nate Prosser and R Beau Bennett. .
-The Maple Leafs scratched C Dominic Moore, L Josh Leivo and D Roman Polak.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.